dirkpetersen/our-chat/README.md

 ## <a name='Prerequisites'></a>Prerequisites

+- A virtual server with at least 1GB RAM and 25GB free disk space and a current Linux OS installed.
+  - The install script will automatically pick the largest file system for install.
+If the largest file system is not mounted as `/` it will create /home and /var/lib/docker elsewhere, for example under /opt.
+  - The machine should have Amazon Linux (tested AL2023), RHEL (tested Rocky 9.4) or Ubuntu (tested 24.04 LTS) installed.
+  - Note hat both ARM and X86 are supported.
+On AWS we recommend a Graviton/ARM instance (e.g. t4g.micro costs less than $6 per month)
-- Get a RHEL virtual server (this process was tested with RHEL 9.4) with at least 8GB RAM and 50GB free disk space, of which about half should be under /home.
-As this server might process sensitive data, ask for all security software (log forwarder, Antivirus/malware, intrusion prevention) to be preinstalled.
+- As this server might process sensitive data, ask for all security software (log forwarder, Antivirus/malware, intrusion prevention) to be preinstalled.
-- This machine must be able to communicate with the `ldaps port 636` of your enterprise LDAP server (for example, Active Directory).
+- If you use LDAP, this machine must be able to communicate with the `ldaps port 636` of your enterprise LDAP server (for example, Active Directory).
 - An LDAP/AD security group that contains the users who are allowed to use the chat system.
 For now, we call this group `our-chat-users`.
-- An SSL certificate, unless you use Let's Encrypt.
+- An SSL certificate (often a PKCS12 archive by IT), unless your http port 80 can be reached from the internet, which allows you to use Let's Encrypt.
 - AWS credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY) for an AWS service account (perhaps called librechat or ochat) that has no permissions except for the AmazonBedrockFullAccess policy attached to it.
-- You don't require root access if your sysadmins can run the `prepare-server.sh` script for you, but they should allow you to switch to the ochat user, e.g., `sudo su - ochat`.
+- You don't need root access to the virtual server if your IT team can run the `prepare-server.sh` script for you, but they should allow you to switch to the ochat user, e.g., `sudo su - ochat`.
+Alternatively, if you must run `prepare-server.sh` yourself, they can setup a [granular sudo config](#i-dont-have-root-permissions) for you.

 ## <a name='PrepareServer'></a>Prepare Server